ably/ably-go/README.md

 This library targets the Ably 1.2 [client library specification](https://www.ably.io/documentation/client-lib-development-guide/features).

-It is intended that this library is upgraded incrementally, with 1.2 feature support expanded in successive minor releases.
+### Known limitations

+As of release 1.2.0, the following are not implemented and will be covered in future 1.2.x releases.
 If there are features that are currently missing that are a high priority for your use-case then please [contact Ably customer support](https://support.ably.io).
 Pull Requests are also welcomed.

-### Known limitations

 ### REST API